 One of the established frameworks that we use with senior leaders for building trust is the trust equation, formulated by Maister, Green and Galford.
 This was first introduced in one of the pivotal works on trust, The Trusted Advisor which has been updated and refreshed in the 20th-anniversary edition released earlier this year.

-The words we say, the skills and credentials we bring, and the way in which people experience our expertise
+This includes the words we say, the skills and credentials we bring, and the way in which people experience our expertise.

-The actions we take, our predictability, and the ways in which people find us dependable
+This relates to the actions we take, our predictability, and the ways in which people find us dependable.

 They can then pinpoint specific areas they need to pay particular attention to – conscious self-intervention – with team members to build trust.